 In celebration of their 25th season, The St. Paul Saints (independent; American Association) have unveiled commemorative Pig’s Eye uniforms.
 The uniforms will be worn during select home games this season.

 The top of the uniform combines the colors from two different decades of Saints baseball.
 The body of the jersey is in the “Saints Blue,” which the team wore from 2003-14 at Midway Stadium.
 The jersey sleeves are highlighted by a black and white stripe combination reminiscent of the team’s uniforms from 1993-2002.
-Across the chest of the uniform will appear “PIGS EYE” representing the historical connection between St. Paul and one of the first settlers to live within the borders of what would eventually become Minnesota’s capitol city, Pierre “Pig’s Eye” Parrant.
+Across the chest of the uniform will appear “PIGS EYE” representing the historical connection between St. Paul and one of the first settlers to live within the borders of what would eventually become Minnesota’s capital city, Pierre “Pig’s Eye” Parrant.
 Before being renamed St. Paul, the area was known as Pig’s Eye Landing for the tavern opened by Parrant in the early 1800s.
 The Pig’s Eye lettering across the chest appears in a font inspired by the Lowertown arts community that is home to CHS Field and features a dot in the “P” representing the pig’s eye.
 The uniform numbers will be silver in celebration of the 25th season and will appear just below the “EYE” on the front left side of the jersey and on the back just below the nameplate.

 The “Pig’s Eye” uniform will include white pants with the same black and white stripe combination, down the side of each leg, which can be found on the trim of the jersey.
 The pants will be highlighted with a silver belt.